QingCloudAppcenter/user-guide/docs/kubernetes/README-en-US.md

 # sh run.sh
 ```

 2. Modify the 'Fluent forward server' parameter to clientip:24224 in cluster Environment Settings and save it.
-  fluent-bit agent will be restarted one by one and corresponding logs will be shown on the console later on.
+Fluent-bit agent will be restarted one by one, and the corresponding logs will be shown on the console later on.

 **Note**: Make sure log forward service works correctly if this configuration is enabled, otherwise fluent-bit agent will fail to collect log.